-- To copy a local file to a remote system, combine the file-origin syntax for a local file location with the file-destination syntax for a remote file location shown in Table 3-2, "Forming a copy Command," in Getting Started. - To copy a remote file to Dell Force10 system, combine the file-origin syntax for a remote file location with the file-destination syntax for a local file location shown in Table 3-2, "Forming a copy Command," in Getting Started.
+- To copy a local file to a remote system, combine the file-origin syntax for a local file location with the file-destination syntax for a remote file location shown in Table 3-2. - To copy a remote file to Dell Force10 system, combine the file-origin syntax for a remote file location with the file-destination syntax for a local file location shown in Table 3-2.